rust-lang/rust/text/0000-north-star.md

 Rust's roadmap will be established in year-long cycles, where we identify up front the most critical problems facing the project, formulated as _problem statements_.
-Work toward solving those problems, _goals_, will be planned in quarter-long cycles by individual teams. _Goals_ that result in stable features will be assigned to _release milestones_ for the purposes of reporting the project roadmap.
+Work toward solving those problems, _goals_, will be planned in quarter-long cycles by individual teams.
+For the purposes of reporting the project roadmap, goals will be assigned to _quartely milestones_, and where these goals result in stable features the Rust version in which they become stable will be estimated as well.
 Along the way, teams will be expected to maintain _tracking issues_ that communicate progress toward the project's goals.

-The end-of-year retrospective is a 'rallying point'.
+At the end of the year we will deliver a public facing retrospective, which is intended as a 'rallying point'.
 Its primary purposes are to create anticipation of a major event in the Rust world, to motivate (rally) contributors behind the goals we've established to get there, and generate a big PR-bomb where we can brag to the world about what we've done.
 It can be thought of as a 'state of the union'.
 This is where we tell Rust's story, describe the new best practices enabled by the new features we've delivered, celebrate those contributors who helped achieve our goals, honestly evaluate our performance, and look forward to the year to come.

 ## Summary of terminology

+Key terminology used in this RFC:

 - _problem statement_ - A description of a major issue facing Rust, possibly
   spanning multiple teams and disciplines.
-We decide these together every year so that everybody understands the direction the project is taking.
-These are used as the broad basis for decision making throughout the year.
+We decide these together, every year, so that everybody understands the direction the project is taking.
+These are used as the broad basis for decision making throughout the year, and are captured in the yearly "north star RFC", and tagged `R-problem-statement` on the issue tracker.

 - _goal_ - These are set by individual teams quarterly, in service of solving the problems identified by the project.
 They have estimated deadlines, and those that result in stable features have estimated release numbers.
 Goals may be subdivided into further discrete tasks on the issue tracker.
+They are tagged `R-goal`.

 - _retrospective_ - At the end of the year we deliver a retrospective report.
 It presents the result of work toward each of our goals in a way that serves to reinforce the year's narrative.
-These are written for public consumption, showing off new features, surfacing interesting technical details, and celebrating those contributors who contribute to achieving the project's goals and resolving it's problems.
+These are written for public consumption, showing off new features, surfacing interesting technical details, and celebrating those who contribute to achieving the project's goals and resolving it's problems.

 - _quarterly milestone_ - All goals have estimates for completion, placed on
   quarterly milestones.
 Each quarter that a goal remains incomplete it must be re-triaged and re-estimated by the responsible team.

-## The big planning cycle (problem statements and the narrative arc)
+## The big planning cycle (problem statements and the north star RFC)

 The big cycle spans one year.
 At the beginning of the cycle we identify areas of Rust that need the most improvement, and at the end of the cycle is a 'rallying point' where we deliver to the world the results of our efforts.
 We choose year-long cycles because a year is enough time to accomplish relatively large goals; and because having the rallying point occur at the same time every year makes it easy to know when to anticipate big news from the project.
-(Being calendar-based avoids the temptation to slip or produce feature-based releases, instead providing a fixed point of accountability for shipping.)
+Being calendar-based avoids the temptation to slip or produce feature-based releases, instead providing a fixed point of accountability for shipping.

 This planning effort is _problem-oriented_.
 Focusing on "why" may seem like an obvious thing to do, but in practice it's very easy to become enamored of